jtklier/hunters_sandbox/README.md

 * Run the Rails app
 > rails s

+* Your app is now running but you won't be able to do anything if you don't run the migrations.
+* The error you get when you run the app should give you a clue as to how do migrations.

 * Go to Pivotal tracker to see the user stories to complete: https://www.pivotaltracker.com/n/projects/2065691